-Like everywhere in Europe, the most decisive element of private funding to culture is through citizens’ spending on cultural goods and events – see household expenditure in chapter 6.3.
-Individual citizens’ donations and patronage are sporadic and peripheral.
+Like everywhere in Europe, the most decisive element of private funding to culture is through citizens’ spending on cultural goods and events – see household expenditure at 6.3.
+Individual citizens’ donations and patronage are sporadic and irrelevant.

 Another case is Orlai Productions, a private theatre enterprise with a respectable scale of performances.
-Art galleries, concert and festival organisers, and book publishers are almost all private businesses.
+Art galleries, concert and festival managers, book publishers are almost all private businesses.

-Conventional sponsorship is dominated by state companies, with Szerencsejáték Rt (lottery and betting), MVM (electricity), and Hungarian Development Bank the main contributors, run with little or no transparency and with tangible political bias.
+Conventional sponsorship is dominated by state companies with Szerencsejáték Rt (lottery and betting), MVM (electricity), and Hungarian Development Bank on top, run with little or no transparency and with tangible political bias.

-Most cultural projects display impressive lists of sponsors’ and donors’ names, with contributions not statistically detectable as they are mainly in-kind and have not necessarily entered the budgets of the organisations.
+Statistically difficult to detect, but most cultural projects display impressive lists with names of sponsors and donors, much of which is in nature and have not necessarily entered the budgets.
 The tax regulations contain certain incentive measures, but this exerts negligible effect.

 A peculiar project is the Prima Primissima Award, initiated in 2003 by wealthy entrepreneurs and their companies.
 It includes ten categories: next to science, sport, or media there are art categories as well.
 Winners – mostly individuals but also organisations – are selected by juries and popular votes, and get important amounts, up to 20 million HUF.